 The Home Page offers a status overview of the main system functionality, along with a generalized microscope image.
 It does not display the status of every component within the microscope.
-This page also contains links to other pages.

 The page contains control over the column valves and shows its status.
+Also, it will show something when in Eco Mode.